 Most rat poisons are either coagulants (blood thickeners) or anti-coagulants (blood-thinners.)
 Both are lethal, some stronger that others, and some require multiple feedings to be effective.

 DANGER: Manufacturers create rat poison so that it is delicious to rats.
 Which means it may also be delicious to pets and babies.
-The chemicals are just as effective on our bodies as they are the rats.
+The chemicals are just as active on our bodies as they are the rats.

-DANGER: Pets and other indigenous animals that eat rodents may be harmed because the poison in the dead or living rats.
+DANGER: Pets and other indigenous animals that eat rodents may be harmed because of the poison in the dead or living rats.
 The poison is still harmful long after it had been consumed by the rat.

 Rat poison is sometimes recommended in larger cases of a rat infestation.
 Glue traps can be ineffective on larger rat species, as they eat the bait and simply break free.

 However, we suggest that using poisons is a last resort where first trying non-toxic and less-toxic methods, and a significant rodent problem still endangers humans.
 We use the poison bait for exterior rat issues and must be selective in the environment that they are placed in to avoid dogs, children, etc.

 Read more in this recent article by Mercury News about rat poison and how it harms local wildlife.
 In fact, “The California Department of Pesticide Regulation is looking into changing regulations on the poison’s use.”